 By changing the control flow of the code, the orientation of the code is changed.
 This means that although the final results are the same, it takes a lot longer to understand why the code takes a certain direction or where it is going.

 Control flow obfuscation can be performed by altering the order of program execution statements, changing the control graph by inserting arbitrary jump instructions, and converting tree-like conditional constructs into flat switch statements as shown in the following diagram.

 3. Address Obfuscation

-This technique alters the addresses of program data and code to create unpredictability and make it more difficult to exploit.
+This technique, used by some source code obfuscation tools, alters the addresses of program data and code to create unpredictability and make it more difficult to exploit.
 When an application is built, the obfuscation algorithm randomizes the absolute locations of some code and data in memory, and the relative distances between different data items.
 This not only reduces the likelihood of successful attacks, it also means that even if a hacker is successful on one application or device, they will not be able to replicate it on others, reducing the benefit of reverse engineering a program.

 4. Regular Renewal of Obfuscated Code